How Cuemath offers Premium 1:1 Math Tutoring at a Fraction of US Market Rates?

 A family that paid $600–$700 to sign-up for in-person tutoring is going to think twice before switching, even if the program is not working.

-Cuemath offers a free full class before you pay anything.
-The free trial is a complete 60-minute session with your child's assigned tutor, plus a free assessment that helps the tutor to prepare a customized learning plan for your child.
+Cuemath offers a free evaluation before you pay anything.
+The free evaluation is an in-depth session with a specialist, plus a free assessment that helps the tutor to prepare a customized learning plan for your child.

 The First Cuemath Class Costs $0

-Try Cuemath before you pay for anything — one live 1:1 session with an expert math tutor, plus a free assessment that shows exactly where your child needs to start.
+Try Cuemath before you pay for anything, one live 1:1 class with an expert math tutor, plus a free assessment that shows exactly where your child needs to start.

-For Students in Grades K to 12 Worldwide
+For Students in Grades K to 12 in the US

-Compared to hiring a private tutor at the national average rate of $40/hour for two sessions a week, Cuemath families save just over $2,000 a year, while still getting a customized learning plan aligned to US common core standards, and their learning goals, a dedicated teacher, and a learning app their child can use between sessions.
+Compared to hiring a private tutor at the national average rate of $40/hour for two classes a week, Cuemath families save over $2,000 a year, while still getting a customized learning plan aligned to US Common Core standards, a dedicated tutor, and a learning app their child can use between classes.

-Brighterly is the closest to Cuemath in price, but every Cuemath student has the access to the Cuemath app, where kids can play strategy games, solve puzzles, and complete a daily math workout (that's another $100–$120 a year add-up).
+Brighterly is the closest to Cuemath in price, and for grades K-2, Cuemath's 12-month plan is now cheaper.
+Every Cuemath student also gets the Cuemath app, where kids can play strategy games, solve puzzles, and complete a daily math workout (another $100 to $120 a year of value).

 In-person programs have a comparable tuition fee, but getting to a center twice a week costs families roughly $700 annually extra.